Quebec, Ontario, Manitoba prepare for flooding

 Communities from Quebec to Manitoba are preparing for potential spring flooding, with officials distributing sandbags to protect homes from rising water and warning about possible evacuations.

-Northwest of Montreal in St-Jérôme, Que., officials closed a bridge to traffic because of the rising water of the Rivière du Nord, which snakes through the city of 80,000 residents.
+Northwest of Montreal in St-Jérôme, Que., officials closed a bridge to traffic because of the rising Rivière du Nord, which snakes through the city of 80,000 residents.
 They've also distributed more than 2,300 sandbags to people who live by the water.

-Élisabeth Émond with the St-Jérôme mayor's office said Thursday the city is almost certain to reach water levels that risk causing "major flooding."
-She said officials on Wednesday closed the Viau bridge, which crosses the Rivière du Nord, because the water had reached the lower part of the span.
+Élisabeth Émond with the St-Jérôme mayor's office said Thursday that the city is almost certain to see water levels that could cause major flooding.
+She said officials on Wednesday closed the Viau bridge, because the river had reached the lower part of the span.

-“As soon as the floodwater reaches the bridge structure, we are required to close access for safety reasons,” Émond said, adding that reopening will require approval from the province’s Transport Department.
+“As soon as the floodwater reaches the bridge structure, we are required to close access for safety reasons,” Émond said, adding that reopening would require approval from the province’s Transport Department.

-In Ontario, flood warnings are in effect across a large swath of the south by Lake Huron, stretching from Sault Ste.
+In Ontario, flood warnings were in effect across a large swath of the south by Lake Huron, stretching from Sault Ste.
 Marie to Peterborough.

-In Manitoba, officials are preparing for significant spring flooding in parts of the province, with emergency response efforts already underway.
-Flood preparations began last week after Peguis First Nation was warned that it could see water levels similar to those in 2022, when more than 2,000 residents were forced out, and hundreds of homes were damaged.
+Flood preparations there began last week, after the First Nation was warned it could see water levels similar to those in 2022, when roughly 2,000 residents were forced out and hundreds of homes were damaged.

-In Quebec, Environment Canada spokesperson Frédérick Boulay said the province's southern zone — from Gatineau to the Lanaudière region — is forecast to receive 10-15 mm of rain on Friday, followed by another 15-30 mm between Saturday and Sunday.
+In Quebec, Environment Canada spokesperson Frédérick Boulay said the province's southern zone — from Gatineau to the Lanaudière region — was forecast to receive 10 to 15 mm of rain on Friday, followed by another 15 to 30 mm between Saturday and Sunday.

-Émond said the Rivière du Nord has exceeded the height of the Viau bridge in recent years, “but we aren’t there yet,” noting that spring flooding has become more frequent and is “worrying.” Émond said no evacuations have been planned as of yet.
+Émond said the Rivière du Nord had exceeded the height of the Viau bridge in recent years, “but we aren’t there yet,” noting that spring flooding has become more frequent and is worrying. Émond said no evacuations had been planned as of yet.

-Flood watches are in effect for several rivers across Quebec, including in the Lanaudière, Outaouais, Laurentians, and Quebec City regions, with minor flooding already reported in some areas.
+Flood watches were in effect for several rivers across Quebec, including in the Lanaudière, Outaouais, Laurentians and Quebec City regions, with minor flooding already reported in some areas.

 This report by The Canadian Press was first published April 16, 2026.